Dictionary » Positive Words » Inaction – Meaning, Definition, Synonyms and Antonyms

 2. Is inaction always negative?

-Fear, doubt, uncertainty, low motivation, or lack of direction can all lead to inaction.
+Fear, doubt, uncertainty, low motivation, poor planning, and lack of direction can all contribute to inaction.

 5. Can inaction be a form of communication?

 Yes.
-In some cases, inaction can signal resistance, disapproval, or intentional silence.
+In some settings, silence or delay can signal resistance, disapproval, or intentional refusal to participate.

 Explore more I words